Payment Gateway vs. Merchant Account - What’s The Difference?

 Increase your business potential.
 Take control of costs with Wise

+Once you have a payment gateway and merchant acocunt set up - it's also worth considering which business account is best to receive your funds into.
 If you’re planning to take control of your business and expand internationally, then a Wise business account might be for you.

-With a Wise business account, you can pay invoices and employees in 70+ countries, having your money converted at the mid-market exchange rate.
+With Wise, you can manage your transactions and move money conveniently, having all your currencies in one place.
+You can also pay invoices and employees in 160+ countries, having your money converted at the mid-market exchange rate.

 Open your Wise business account today